Mdwiki-TD/publish/README.md

 7. **Handle Successful Edit:** If the edit is successful, it links the article to Wikidata and logs the result.

 # Functions
-The main functions in `main.php` include:
+The main functions in `index.php` include:

 - `get_revid($sourcetitle)`: Reads the revision ID from `all_pages_revids.json`.
 - `make_summary($revid, $sourcetitle, $to, $hashtag)`: Creates the edit summary.